thunderbird/developer-docs/add-ons/updating/tb68/overlays.md

 Detailed information about the possible config options for `manifest.json` can be found in the [MDN documentation](https://developer.mozilla.org/en/docs/Mozilla/Add-ons/WebExtensions/manifest.json).

 The `legacy` key enables Thunderbird’s legacy support.
 Setting the `type` key to `xul` engages the new XUL overlay loader.
 The overlay loader is a Thunderbird component that takes XUL code as written in an overlay extension and applies it to the UI.
-In Thunderbird 60, this was a part of the core UI libary, but it was removed.
+In Thunderbird 60, this was a part of the core UI library, but it was removed.
 We have built a new overlay loader to replace as much of the removed code as possible.

 {% hint style="warning" %}
 The URL for icons must no longer be full chrome URL as before, but a simple path relative to the root directory of the add-on.